Why it Matters

 - Sometimes called “spin doctors,” there are innumerable people and organizations that are effective at using the truth to get a desired result, which may include intentionally misleading.

 What isn’t truth?
 Of course, we’ve got liars.
-And as Hector Macdonald points out, we’ve got the “misleaders” who deliberately create an impression they know isn’t true.
+And as Hector Macdonald points out, we’ve got the “misleaders” who deliberately create an impression which they know isn’t true.
 And we’ve got mistakes.

 There are a few more things that are often slipped into our communications, but aren’t truth: